-Music theory has a reputation for being a bit boring and difficult, but this can avoided by teaching it through games and activities that little ones enjoy.
+Music theory can sometimes have a reputation for being a bit boring and difficult, but this can avoided by teaching it through games and activities that little ones enjoy.
 Children will happily accept basic theory concepts by playing games which combine the lesson with having some fun!
 They love characters, and giving things identities, so when teaching the note values (how many beats they are worth) I always introduce them as a family, and they find this easy to grasp.